 2) CGP companies can build trust by connecting more with consumers.
 With social media, the daily offering of value added content is something everyone is looking to consume and is the starting point for tapping into the fan economy.
 A major way to give people that sort of connection is to take a lesson from wang hong and offer promotions or CSR.
 Wang Hong retain close relationships with their consumers through relevant videos and posts and win new ones by creating content that’s tailored to their followers’ interests.
 They understand how to keep their brand at the forefront of their followers’ minds and attract new fans with each post.

-Can CPG Brands Utilize Fan Economy Instead of Fighting the Trend?
+Can CPG Brands Utilise Fan Economy Instead of Fighting the Trend?

 If you’re thinking Tod’s isn’t exactly a CPG brand, you’re right.
-However, the effect wang hong have had on the most replaceable and fast-moving of CPG products has been even more pronounced.
+However, the effect wanghong have had on the most replaceable and fast-moving of CPG products has been even more pronounced.
 Influencers have changed how Chinese women do their makeup.
 Thanks to their content and videos on social media, make-up sales are expected to increase by 72% by 2021.
 Some of the most successful multinational brands in China are successful because of their social media strategies.
 No CPG company has come close to expanding their market as effectively with traditional advertising.
-And that kind of influence — to be able to change millions of people’s shopping habits by offering value rather than advertising — holds the key for CPGs that want to connect with consumers today.
+And that kind of influence — to be able to change millions of people’s shopping habits by offering value rather than advertising — holds the key for CPGs that want to connect with consumers today, while staying abreast of the latest KOL marketing trends of the year.